kiransalve/student_performance_ml/README.md

 └──> Starts `DataIngestion().initiate_data_ingestion()`
      │
      ├── ✅ Reads data from a MySQL database
-     │      (This is like getting the latest sales or product records from storage) │
+     │      (This is like getting the records from MySQL Workbench) │
      ├── 🗂️ Creates a folder to store files (if it doesn’t already exist) │